-You will be able to make lifelong friends and colleagues.
-Simply reach out to this group when it is time to find a job-they will find it for you.
+You will be able to make lifelong friends, colleagues, and career mentors.
+Simply reach out to this group when it is time to find a job- they will find it for you.
 85% of jobs are gotten through personal contacts and never advertised to the public.

 It is a no-pressure approach that is pleasant for both you and the person you are contacting.

 You will immediately begin to make connections.
 This strategy is relevant for all career seekers-those changing careers or those choosing to stay in their current career.
-You will develop a large enough network of friends/colleagues in your field of work you will never have to do a full job search again.
 When doing a job search in the future, you just reach out to your existing network of colleagues.
 Never fill out another blind application again.

 Join lots and lots of LinkedIn groups that are in your chosen field.

 Follow companies that interest you.